patience4711/read-APSystems-YC600-QS1-DS3/README.md

 version ESP-ECU_V9_3:
 - fixed a bug with a negative poll offset
-- added the poll- begin and end time on the main page version ESP-ECU_V9_2:
+- added the poll- begin and end time on the main page

+version ESP-ECU_V9_2:
--made it suitable for the DS3 inverter.
+- made it suitable for the DS3 inverter.
--fixed polling intervall of 5 minutes.
+- fixed polling intervall of 5 minutes.
--bug repaired, sq1 dc data panels 2 and 3
+- bug repaired, sq1 dc data panels 2 and 3

 As of version 8 the value of total energy is no longer directly comming from the inverter's register.
 Instead all energy increases are added up in a total energy value.
 This way that value is not sensitive to inverter resets that will happen in twilight or due to an eclips etc.